Benanti

 Change is the only constant on Etna.
 It spews ash and lava, and it rumbles to life and shakes the ground from time to time.
 And the wines are a moving target as well, even though the industry is reaching a new phase in maturity.
 There continues to be a parade of new producers, some of them chasing points instead of pursuing terroir with patience.

-Through it all, Benanti's wines have stayed at the top of the heap.
-I can't decide if they are meticulously made or carefully ushered into existence; each wine has sharp details and no stray threads, speaking to craft; but their wildness could only come from the volcano and its varied soil and extreme weather.
 I've tasted Benanti wines at trade tastings, in restaurants and ever-so-slowly at home, and they shine so much more in those last two contexts.
 They are deep, thoughtful and intriguing, and it helps to not have a lot of noise surrounding them to hear what they say.
-But once you cancel out the noise and go in for a taste, they register for what they are — some of Italy's most profound wines.
+But once you cancel out the noise and go in for a taste, they register for what they are — some of the world's most profound wines.

 Viagrande, Sicily